iotandwearablesguy/simple_actions/README.md

 ### How it works

 1. Main function begins here which calls for the UI creation.

-  2. build_ui uses the grid layout method from gtk to build the GUI.
+2. Build_ui uses the grid layout method from gtk to build the GUI.

-    a. build_ui call the style.css file for the colors and font styles in the app.
+ * build_ui call the style.css file for the colors and font styles in the app.

-    b. build_ui makes "Two Random Cities" button active.
+ * build_ui makes "Two Random Cities" button active.

-    c.
-"Two Random Cities" is a connected_active button from gtk4 using the module of the same name.
+ * "Two Random Cities" is a connected_active button from gtk4 using the module of the same name.

 3. connect_active call on the greatcircle function.

-  a. fn greatcircle call on the rand crate to generate two random numbers
+ * fn greatcircle call on the rand crate to generate two random numbers

-  b. fn greatcircle next reads the comma separated values file uscities matching the city_id to the random numbers generated.
+ * fn greatcircle next reads the comma separated values file uscities matching the city_id to the random numbers generated.

-  c. the data for these two selected cities is stored in the struct CityData
+ * the data for these two selected cities is stored in the struct CityData

-  d. fn greatcircle then returns the two cities with their respective states and the distance between the in the struct answer.
+ * fn greatcircle then returns the two cities with their respective states and the distance between the in the struct answer.

 4. The struct answer is passed back to build_ui, and displayed on the screen as text in the variable label.

-  a. build_ui monitors the buttons labeled "Quit" and "Close" which both kill the app.
+  * build_ui monitors the buttons labeled "Quit" and "Close" which both kill the app.

-  b. the "Hello World" button prints the test 'Hello World' in the terminal window.
+  * the "Hello World" button prints the test 'Hello World' in the terminal window.

-  c. the "Hello Again" button prints the test 'Hello World Again' in the terminal window.
+  * the "Hello Again" button prints the test 'Hello World Again' in the terminal window.

-  d. build_ui then loops back to allow a second choice.
+  * build_ui then loops back to allow a second choice.

 ## Features